dannygoots/tesla-clone/README.md

 This is clone of the Tesla home page.
 This is fully responsive built using Bootstrap.
+See it live at https://dannygoots.github.io/tesla-clone/.